-Since the devastating earthquakes earlier this year, we have set up an appeal which is currently standing at well over £200,000.
+Since the devastating earthquakes earlier this year, we have set up an appeal which is currently standing at well over £270,000.
 This fantastic response from so many clients, colleagues and partners has enabled us to provide urgent aid to help our local staff and their families get through the monsoon, after which we will be embarking on a rebuilding programme in the more remote villages.
+Although our Earthquake Appeal page is closing on 31 May 2016 you can still donate to our ongoing Himalaya Community Support project by clicking on the green button below.

 Please go to our Nepal Earthquake page for more up to date information.